tillay8/encryption/README.md

 Flags:

-- `-p`: create new password, overwrite current saved password with it, and copy the new one to the clipboard
+- `-p`: create new password, overwrite current saved password with it, and copy the new one to the clipboard.
+Add a number with the length of the password after

 - `-n`: manually type in a new password